 - (a) The University shall maintain a set of policies and procedures for the tenure process.
 Policies on the tenure process must include a poll by secret ballot of the tenured members of the employee's department/unit, in accordance with criteria for voting set out by the employee's department/unit.
-Prior to the consideration of the employee's candidacy, the employee shall have the right to review the contents of the tenure file and may attach a brief and concise response to any materials therein.
+Prior to the consideration of the employee's candidacy, the employee shall have the right to review the contents of the tenure file and may attach a brief and concise response to any materials therein subject to any department/unit adopted policy limiting the employee's access to external reviewer's letters.
 It shall be the responsibility of the employee to see that the file is complete. - (b) If any material is added to the file after the commencement of consideration, a copy shall be sent to the employee within five (5) days (by personal delivery or by mail, return receipt requested).
 The employee may attach a brief response within five (5) days of his/her receipt of the added material.
 The file shall not be forwarded until either the employee submits a response or until the second five (5) day period expires, whichever occurs first.
-The only documents that may be considered in making a tenure recommendation are those contained or referenced in the tenure file.
+The only documents that may be considered in making a tenure recommendation are those contained or referenced in the tenure file. - (c) Notwithstanding 9.5 (a) and (b), each department/unit shall decide by a democratic vote of the tenured and tenure-earning employees and according to that department's/unit's procedures, whether the candidates in its area will have access to the external reviewers' letters.
+A change in the policy by a new vote shall not become effective until one (1) year following the new vote, unless the employee chooses to have the access to the external letters be subject to the newly adopted policy.